 - Proposing a method for distinguishing driver and passenger phone use that is less dependent on built-in vehicle infrastructure than the audio-ranging approach.
-It determines the in-vehicle position of a phone by using its sensors to monitor position dependent differences in acceleration forces and comparing them with a vehicle reference reading. - Describing and evaluating multiple possible designs for providing a vehicle reference reading, including a cigarette lighter adapter with accelerometer sensor, an OBD-II port adapter that provides vehicle speed reference readings to the phone over Bluetooth, and opportunistically using other phones as a reference. - Designing algorithms that can use these various reference inputs and can compensate for bias in the reference measurements by taking into account data from both left and right turns of a vehicle. - Demonstrating through extensive experiments in a parking lot and through real-world driving in two cities with different phone models and vehicles that it is feasible to determine phone position with high accuracy after the vehicle has passed through a few curves.
+It determines the in-vehicle position of a phone by using its sensors to monitor position dependent differences in acceleration forces and comparing them with a vehicle reference reading. - Describing and evaluating multiple possible designs for providing a vehicle reference reading, including a cigarette lighter adapter with accelerometer sensor, an OBD-II port adapter that provides vehicle speed reference readings to the phone over Bluetooth, and opportunistically using other phones as a reference. - Designing algorithms that can use these various reference inputs and can compensate for bias in the reference measurements by taking into account data from both left and right turns of a vehicle. - Demonstrating through extensive experiments in a parking lot and through real-world driving in two cities with different phone models and vehicles that it is feasible to determine phone position with high accuracy after the vehicle has passed through a few curves. - Exploiting the electromagnetic field measurement in different positions inside the vehicle to complement the driver phone use detection approach based on vehicle dynamics.

-The experimental results show that by relying only on the plug-in adapters, our proposed algorithm can achieve high detection rates and low false positive rate in both parking lot and real driving environments.
+The experimental results show that by relying only on the plugin adapters, our proposed algorithm can achieve high detection rates and low false positive rate in both parking lot and real driving environments.
 By making use of a few turns, a more reliable result can be obtained.
 Our results show that position can often be determined after the vehicle drives out of a parking lot or before it reaches a main road.
 We therefore believe that the detection latency is acceptable.
 Our prototype implementation also shows that current Android smartphones have adequate computational capabilities to perform the signal processing needed in a standard programming environment.
+In addition, our experiments show that the electromagnetic field measurements can be used for driver phone detection when little vehicle dynamics is present.

 The rest of the paper is organized as follows.
 In Section 2, we place our work in the broader context of reducing driver distraction and using sensors on smartphones to facilitate driving safety and vehicle monitoring applications.
 We provide the system overview and core detection algorithm in Section 3.
 We then present our system implementation by leveraging different infrastructures in Section 4.
-In Section 5, we perform extensive evaluation of our system in real-road driving environments involving two types of phones and two vehicles in two cities.
-We discuss about a possible infrastructure-free approach of determining driver phone use by adding a phone's GPS in Section 6.
-Finally, we conclude our work in Section 7.
+In Section 6, we perform extensive evaluation of our system in real-road driving environments involving two types of phones and two vehicles in two cities.
+We discuss about a possible infrastructure-free approach of determining driver phone use by adding a phone's GPS in Section 7.
+Finally, we conclude our work in Section 8.

-2. RELATED WORK
+2 RELATED WORK